sama1mansn/greenfield-docs/docs/guide/getting-started/greenfield-command.md

 ```

 If the object name has not been set, the command will use the file name as object name.
 After the command is executed, it will send createObject txn to the chain and uploads the payload of the object to the storage provider.
-The command will return the uploading info after the object have been sealed.
+The command will return after object completes sealing.
+Users can also choose to interrupt the sealing process, which does not affect the final completion of the object.
+During the upload process, the terminal will print the upload progress and upload speed.

 (2) download object